 Margaret Olley (born 24 June 1923; died 26 July 2011) was a larger than life character who dominated the art scene in Sydney for more than 50 years.
 Art Gallery of NSW director, Edmund Capon, described her as passionate, committed and yet always retaining a wry sense of the absurd that life inevitably presents to us.
 She will be remembered, as a particularly 'Sydney' character.
 She was friends with the artists of her generation and committed to those friendships, but was also a great supporter of younger artists.1

 Olley, born in Lismore, NSW, grew up in northern Queensland on a sugar plantation where her parents made significant sacrifices to send her to a private school in Brisbane and allowed her to follow her passion to study art.

-During this period, in order to pay the rent she collaborated with Sidney Nolan on stage designs for Shakespeare's Pericles and Jean Cocteau's Orphée, before winning the first Mosman art prize with a picture of the Wallamumbi hills (1947).
-This achievement was followed a year later by a one-woman show at the Macquarie Galleries in Sydney.
+During this period, in order to pay the rent she collaborated with Sidney Nolan on stage designs for Shakespeare's Pericles and Jean Cocteau's Orphée, before winning the first Mosman art prize with a picture of the Wallamumbi Hills (1947) which our clever Caroline (The Keeper of the Rabbit Holes) tracked down.
+This painting is also known as The New England Landscape.
+Following this award Margaret Olley was, a year later, granted a one-woman show at the Macquarie Galleries in Sydney.
+2

 In 1990 she founded the Margaret Hannah Olley Art Trust, which has contributed significantly to the acquisition funds of Australian museums.
 Six years later she had a retrospective exhibition at the Art Gallery of New South Wales.